 When building software, applications, webpages, and other digital products, the key focus should be on user experience (UX).
 While many firms and teams understand how critical it is, they may only consider the user in their preliminary research and base decisions.
 However, it is equally important to incorporate the user throughout the development process, and most importantly, before launching the final product.
 Of course, there is no better way to do so than to actually consult them – through usability testing.

 What Is Usability Testing?

-Usability testing is allowing real users to interact with the digital product and collecting data about it Users are given a set of tasks and goals; then, researchers observe their steps, look at their times, and gather their opinions.
+Usability testing allows real users to interact with the digital product and collect data about it Users are given a set of tasks and goals; then, researchers observe their steps, look at their times, and gather their opinions.

 Real-world, unbiased feedback is essential for developing a digital product that the target audience will actually enjoy using.
 Without usability testing, teams can only make decisions based on preliminary research and their interpretations.
 While this is important, it does not guarantee that the decisions were the most effective.
 On the other hand, usability testing directly shows you where you succeeded and where you need to do some more work (and exactly what that work needs to be).

 Usability Testing vs. Other Types of Testing